igorkosta/igorkosta.github.io/source/services/index.md

 - `Interim CTO` - if you need help building an MVP or if you are planning to find/hire a CTO - <a href="mailto:igor@kostyuchenok.com?subject=Interim CTO">I may be able to help</a>

+You can also book me to talk at your event or a conference.
+Topics I give talks about include:
+- How to assemble a kick-ass team
+- How to build successful products
+- How to sell useless products :)